List of ZX Spectrum clones: Timisoara series

-The Timisoara series were Romanian ZX Spectrum clones developed in the university of Timișoara.
+The Timisoara series were Romanian ZX Spectrum clones developed in a university of Timișoara.
 Its name is a portmanteau of Timişoara and Spectrum.
 The first model, TIM-S, It had Source (ALIM) parallel and serial connectors, as well as ports for connecting a cassette recorder, and television set.
 Later models (microTIM, microTIM+ and TIM-S+) were equipped with a joystick port, and came with 128 KB RAM and an AY-3-8912 sound chip.
 Production continued into the early 1990s.